a-oxide/Lumen/README.md

 # Project Lumen
 Currently in a pre-pre-pre-pre alpha (this is the first build)
-Based nearly entirely on a project from Tom Looman
+Actual features and assets by Tom Looman, however multiplayer system and complete indexing library designed by me New features will be added, however this is a tech demo provided for sole multiplayer testing
-New features will be added, however this is a tech demo provided for sole multiplayer testing
+Optimizations to be added